xcart/xcart-docs/_pages/kb_en/modules/color_swatches.md

 {% toc %}

-## Installing and Configuring the Module
+## Installing and Configuring the Addon

-To install the module, follow the guidelines from the section {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}.
+To install the addon, follow the guidelines from the section {% link "Installing Addons from the Marketplace" ref_Vn1mMUw9 %}.

-After the module has been installed, proceed to the module settings page to configure it:
+After the addon has been installed, proceed to the addon settings page to configure it:

 ![installed.png]({{site.baseurl}}/attachments/ref_4bXaF5qJ/installed.png)

-The Color Swatches module settings are rather straightforward:
+The Color Swatches addon settings are rather straightforward:

 ![settings.png]({{site.baseurl}}/attachments/ref_4bXaF5qJ/settings.png)